lucapolesel/blog/src/content/posts/how-i-made-an-old-house-warm-again-with-home-assistant-part-01-idea-and-hardware.md

 date: "Jan 23 2025"
 ---

-# How I Made an Old House Warm Again with Home Assistant (Part 01) - The Idea and Hardware

 I've always wanted to start a blog and ramble about random hobbies I pick up because I find them cool on a Friday evening, or things I come across in my everyday life.

 I guess the time has finally come.